AlixCozmo/SCTime-for-Kiwi-IRC/README.md

 * Remove seconds showing when sctime is over 1 hour

 * Fix sctime not being calculated when a period(.) is after the distance unit

+* Abort sctime injection when commands are used. example: !command 3 something something